 The exquisite synergy between the boundless talents of Chris Sorrell and Leavon Archer and the ingenuity of the Amiga’s – way ahead of its time – hardware give rise to a stunning array of visual voodoo.

 The bright, vibrant, Disney-quality graphics are gorgeous throughout, though where the game really excels is in its employment of the Amiga’s copper chip to produce psychedelic, demo-style parallax scrolling backgrounds.
 In some of the most striking examples, we witness a transitional cycle of the entire colour spectrum, scrolling all the bitplanes individually from one horizontal scanline to another.
 It dislodged my Totes slipper-socks at the time, and even now all these years later has the power to make me smile on cue.

 In the land of the rubber ducks, translucent, foreground sponge platforms have been superimposed over a background composed of bathroom tiles, and as you criss-cross the stage, what lies beneath is fleetingly revealed and concealed in a lattice framework of visual trickery.

-The jaw-dropping effects are deftly complimented by witty, inventive mechanics, animation and hand-drawn sprites.
-In toy land for instance, one level consists of a giant snakes and ladders board.
+The jaw-dropping effects are deftly complemented by witty, inventive mechanics, animation and hand-drawn sprites.
+In toy land, for instance, one level consists of a giant snakes and ladders board.
 Stumble into a ladder and you’re beamed up to the next plane, touch a snake and you’ll involuntarily slide down it to the one beneath as if to chastise your carelessness.